 Paphiopedilum fairrieanum in culture

 How do we replicate these conditions?
 We use a well-drained mix with Orchiata seedling bark and about 30% number 3 perlite.
-In the hottest summer months, we need to water up to 3 times per week.
+In the hottest summer months, we water up to 3 or 4 times per week.
 This may not be necessary if you are in a more moderate climate with good humidity.
 We are in Northern California where summer days are regularly 100 F. Our coolers can keep the greenhouse in the low 80’s but such massive air movement dries things down pretty fast.
-In the cooler winter months we reduce watering to once per week.
+In the cooler winter months we reduce watering to twice per week.

 Speaking of temperature, we mentioned that these come from higher elevation.
 They are considered cool to intermediate growers.
 We have had good success as long as we keep summer highs in the mid to upper 80’s F. Winters can be quite cool in their natural habitat.
 Night temperatures can fall into the low 40’s F. We keep them in the mid 50’s on our coldest nights.
 Remember not to let the plants sit in very wet media if your nights are very cold.